freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-067.md

 ---
-id: 5f3ef6e0b431cc215bb16f55
+id: 5f3ef6e01f288a026d709587
 title: Part 67
 challengeType: 0
-dashedName: part-67
+dashedName: part-68
 ---

 # --description--

-Add a second `p` element below the one with the link and give it the text `123 freeCodeCamp Drive`.
+You can use an `hr` element to display a divider between sections of different content.

+First, add an `hr` element between the first `header` element and the `main` element.

 # --hints--